-Despite being cheaper than its predecessor, the Tab S5e takes that design and improves on it.
-And no, we don't know where the regular Tab S5 is.
+Despite being cheaper than its predecessor, the Tab S5e takes that design and improves on it in various ways.

-Being so thin means there’s no headphone jack which might be a pain (you need the provided dongle or wireless headphones), but it does have a POGO connector so you can use the tablet with various accessories with ease - namely the Book cover Keyboard.
+Being so thin means there’s no headphone jack which might be a pain (you need the provided dongle, USB-C or wireless headphones), but it does have a POGO connector so you can use the tablet with various accessories with ease - namely the Book Cover Keyboard.

 There’s little else to say about the design since it’s a fairly typical modern tablet.
 The Tab S5e comes in three colours - Black, Silver and Gold - and has a fingerprint scanner hidden in the power button.